Vijayasinhji Chhatrasinhji: Biography

 Government of India Act 1935, since the nationalist movement had sought for future decolonization and Indian self-rule leading to the Instrument of Accession.
 As a feudatory ruler, he recognised the need to achieve a smooth and safe transition for his 200,000 subjects.
 He was also, as a ruler of a First-class state within the Western India States Agency highly influential, when communicating future sovereignty proposals within the region.

-During the World War II, the he donated three Supermarine Spitfire’s to the Royal Air Force, the Rajpipla, the Windsor Lad and the Embargo, as well as a Hawker Hurricane called Rajpipla II to the United Kingdom's war effort for use against the Axis powers.
+During World War II, he donated three Supermarine Spitfire’s to the Royal Air Force, the Rajpipla, the Windsor Lad and the Embargo, as well as a Hawker Hurricane called Rajpipla II to the United Kingdom's war effort for use against the Axis powers.
 His support for the war effort was commended by the British Establishment.
 He was awarded the Grand Cross of the Order of the British Empire in the 1945 New Year Honours, and now held the honorary rank of lieutenant colonel in the British Army.

 During the prelude to the Indian Independence Act 1947, his health was declining, with unscheduled health visits to England from 1945.
 Records of British Officials concerns were kept by the India Office.
 These are now held by the UK National Archives.